 To make this in-between stage as painless as possible, we’ve broken down the process of growing out bangs in the most seamless way we know how.
 Keep reading to learn the best tips for growing out bangs:

 How to Grow Out Bangs As Painlessly As Possible

 1. Pick a Part

 When you start growing out bangs, you’ll need to decide on a parting (this is especially important if you’ve been sporting full bangs without a parting).
 You can transition full bangs into side bangs by creating a side part.
 You can also go for a center part and wear curtain bangs as they grow out.
 Whichever parting you choose, make sure you stick with it as it grows out so you can trim your bangs appropriately as they come in.

 Once you have your part down pat, you’ll have to train your roots to grow in the right direction.
 This shouldn’t take too long, but if you’ve had full bangs for a long time, your hair can be stubborn and form a cowlick that keeps going forward.
 The easiest way to train your hair to fall the right way is to blowdry in the direction you want them to lie.

 When your bangs get close to chin length, you can transition them into your haircut as face-framing layers.
 Ask your stylist to cut layers starting from the length of your now mostly grown-out bangs.
 This way your bangs will be able to seamlessly blend into the rest of the hair on the sides of your face.
 This is a fun length for bangs because you can create a really cool, piecey look with all the layers.
-Employ the help of S Factor By TIGI Creamy Molding Wax to define individual pieces.
+Employ the help of Bed Head by TIGI Wax Stick to define individual pieces.

 Did you choose blunt bangs but now find the amount of upkeep that comes with them is too much?
 Well, while all may seem lost, there is a simple solution: part them.